How to Make Mindful Eating a Regular Part of Your Diet

-Let's be honest: Changing your relationship with food isn't easy.
+Let's be honest: Mindful eating isn't easy.
 Sure, you might *know* that you should stop labeling foods "good" and "bad" and that it's better if you tune in to your physical hunger cues rather than just eating a meal at a certain time by default.
 But these things are definitely easier said than done.
 That said, implementing a mindful eating style has tangible benefits, including a healthier relationship with food and weight loss.
 (See: I Changed My Approach to Food and Lost 10 Pounds) But what qualifies as mindful eating, and how can you get started?
 Here's what nutrition and mental health experts want you to know, plus how you can try it for yourself.

 What Is Mindful Eating, Exactly?

 Another huge plus: "You can use it with any eating style because it's not about what you eat; it's about how you eat," says Susan Albers, Psy.D., New York Times bestselling author of EatQ and a mindful eating expert.
-That means whether you're paleo, vegan, or gluten-free, you can also implement mindful eating to not only help you stick to your desired eating style, but also enjoy it more than you might otherwise.
+That means whether you're paleo, vegan, or gluten-free, you can learn how to practice mindful eating to not only help you stick to your desired eating style, but also enjoy it more than you might otherwise.

 Lastly, mindful eating is all about improving your relationship with food.
 "It helps break the hold food can have on a person," says Amanda Kozimor-Perrin R.D.N., a dietitian based in LA.
 "It starts to help eliminate the idea of food being 'good' or 'bad' and hopefully stops endless yo-yo dieting."
 Being mindful and present can also help to reduce stress overall by introducing new practices like meditation, exercise, and baths, which replace emotional eating.